JaneReilly/Artesian.SDK/README.md

 Using `Write mode` to edit MarketData and `save` to save the data of the current MarketData providing an instant.
 ### Actual Time Series
-`EditActual` starts the write mode for an Actual Time serie.
-Checks are done to verify registration and MarketDataType to verify it is an Actual Time Serie.
+`EditActual` starts the write mode for an Actual Time series.
+Checks are done to verify registration and MarketDataType to verify it is an Actual Time Series.
 Using `AddData` to be written.
 ```csharp
 var writeMarketData = marketdata.EditActual();